-Before filing the Summons and Complaint, you must also decide whether you want the case set for a trial before the Judge or a trial before a jury.
-If you select a jury trial, a jury demand fee of $50.00 must be paid in addition to your filing fee.
+Complete the following forms Summons (form MC01) and Complaint (form MC01a).
+If a jury trial is requested, a jury demand fee of $50.00 must be paid in addition to the filing fee.
 The filing fee is based upon the amount of your complaint which cannot exceed $25,000.00:

 Once the case is filed, the Plaintiff must have the Defendant (the party being sued), served with a copy of the Summons and Complaint.
 Service can be accomplished by using a process server or by certified, restricted delivery mail.
 If you do not know a process server, please refer to the phone book.

 Service of the Defendant with the Summons and Complaint puts the Defendant on notice of the lawsuit.
 The Defendant must file an answer with the Court within 21 days from the date of being served with the Complaint (28 days if the Defendant was served through the mail).
 Answer forms can be purchased at the Court for $1.00.